 - Lets continue our "Overview of Software Engineering" that was started in Lecture 1 - This draws on material from Software Engineering: Theory and Practice by Pfleeger and Atlee - As such, some material is copyright © 2006 Pearson/Prentice Hall.

 What is Software Engineering?

-Simply Put: Its about solving problems with softwarebased systems

-Design and development of these systems require
+- Simply Put: It is solving problems with software-based systems - Design and development of these systems require

 Analysis

 - decomposing large problems into smaller, understandable pieces - abstraction is the key